-Growing up in a Catholic nation, one of the first images you see in your life is a man crucified, agonizing and slowly dying alone on a cross.
-Before you even have the chance to learn anything about Christ, you already know it’s gonna be a story about blood, torture and suffering.
+Growing up in a Catholic nation, one of the first images one sees in your life is a man crucified, agonizing and slowly dying alone on a cross.
+Before one even has the chance to learn anything about Christ or perhaps even about death, the facts are already on the wall: His story is going to be about blood, torture and suffering.

 The same thing can be said about Blasphemous.